 Enheduanna was born in 2285 BCE.
-She was an Akkadian/Sumerian poet and the world’s first author known by name.
+She was an Akkadian/Sumerian poet and the first named author to arrive on the stage of history.
 Her poetry and psalms were used throughout the ancient world and were the basis for some of the genres still used in present day.
 Enheduanna wrote 42 poems about her personal frustrations and hopes, her religious devotion, and her response to war.
 In 1927, a British archaeologist found the Enheduanna calcite disc during excavations at the Sumerian site of Ur.
 The inscriptions on the disc identify the four figures pictured: Enheduanna, her estate manager Adda, her hair dresser Ilum Palilis, and her scribe Sagadu.

 Maya Angelou was born in 1928 in Missouri.
 After a turbulent childhood, she moved to San Francisco with her mother and worked odd jobs before becoming a writer.
 As a young writer, she worked for newspapers in Egypt and Ghana.
 Her screenplay, Georgia, Georgia, was made into a movie, making her the first African American woman to have a screenplay made into a movie.
-She eventually published I Know Why the Caged Bird Sings about her childhood years, and went on to publish several more autobiographical works.
+She eventually published I Know Why the Caged Bird Sings about her childhood years and several more autobiographical works.
 She was awarded the Presidential Medal of Freedom in 2011.